You are viewing this site in staging mode. Click in this bar to return to normal site.

 The UCA must comply with equality as follows:

-• eliminate discrimination, harassment, victimization and any other conduct that is prohibited by or under this Act;
+• eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act;

 • advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; and